Subscriptions

 Touch-type Read & Spell

-Touch-type Read and Spell (TTRS) (Grades 2-12) is a typing course that is a highly accessible, multi-sensory course that teaches touch-typing, reading, and spelling at the same time.
+Touch-type Read and Spell (TTRS) (Grades 3-12) is a highly accessible, multi-sensory course that teaches touch-typing, reading, and spelling simultaneously.
 TTRS has 24 levels, each with 31 modules.
 Modules contain words organized into groups of spelling patterns.
 Students practice typing these patterns using the correct fingering for touch-typing.
 At the end of every four modules, there is a dictation module to reinforce patterns previously practiced.
 The keyboard and screen can be customized for sensory comfort and support.

 This course is designed for students who also have difficulty synthesizing phonemes.
 Engaging the skill of touch-typing aims to provide an additional avenue of learning.
 It is an excellent resource for students challenged by dyslexia.